anantSinghCross/iris-flower-classification/README.md

 #### Note

-* I'll definitely be improving the frontend as well as the backend for this project (2nd October '18) :D
+* I'll definitely be improving the frontend as well as the backend for this project (2nd Oct '18) :D
+* As of now *api.py* returns pure JSON object.
+Further, I'll be improving the way predicted value is shown just so the page looks better (9th Oct '18) :P

 #### Change Notes

 * Improved Frontend.
 Totally ignore the *CSS* formatting in the `<style>` tags.
-(3rd October '18)
+(3rd Oct '18)